World Water Day: Access to Clean Water Program

 Schistosomiasis is one of the most common and most devastating parasitic diseases in tropical countries.
 It is estimated that more than 240 million people are infected worldwide and that around 200,000 die from it each year.

-Merck KGaA, Darmstadt, Germany initiated its Schistosomiasis Elimination Program in cooperation with WHO back in 2007: we enabled the treatment of more than 400,000 school-age children in Sub-Saharan Africa with 1 billion tablets donated.
+Our company initiated its Schistosomiasis Elimination Program in cooperation with WHO back in 2007: we enabled the treatment of more than 400,000 school-age children in Sub-Saharan Africa with 1 billion praziquantel tablets donated.

 More information about the Schistosomiasis Elimination Program is available at www.MakingSchistory.com